-In ‘Professional Expert of the Month’ section Womenlines takes pleasure to share about Communication Coach from Switzerland Amy Carroll.
+In the ‘Professional Expert of the Month’ section, Womenlines takes pleasure to share about Communication Coach from Switzerland Amy Carroll.

 Q1.
 What challenges did you face when you started your journey as a communication coach?

 In the beginning, I felt like an imposter because I didn’t fully believe I knew what I was doing.
 It was a matter of time and consistent experience/exposure to successful outcomes which built my confidence and melted away that feeling of being a fraud.
 I’ve since discovered that, at the start of a new career, many people have similar experiences of this ‘imposter’ syndrome.
 I have since embraced this feeling and know that it may appear from time to time whenever I embark on new adventures and challenges.

 Q2.
 What according to you is the key to excelling in communication skills?

 A willingness to change and the desire to communicate with respect for yourself and others.